MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-install-configure.md

 The Visio Add-in for System Center Operations Manager has the following prerequisites:

--   System Center 2016 - Operations Manager Operations console.
+-   System Center 2016 - Operations Manager or version 1801 Operations console.

 -   Microsoft Office Visio 2010 or 2013 Professional or Premium.